laminas/getlaminas.org/data/blog/2024/2024-08-05-using-laminas-continuous-integration.md

 When pushing PHP code for review, Laminas CI generates a series of automated processes which are designed to:

-- Check **code style and formatting** using PHP Code Sniffer based on `phpcs.xml` (`phpcs.xml.dist` can also be used).
+- Check **code style and formatting** using PHP Code Sniffer based on the presence of `phpcs.xml` (`phpcs.xml.dist` can also be used).
 - Run the battery of **tests** using PHPUnit based on `phpunit.xml` (`phpunit.xml.dist` can also be used).
 - Run **static analysis** to detect bugs and check that best programming practices are respected using psalm based on `psalm.xml` (`psalm.xml.dist` can also be used).
 - Run **yamllint and markdownlint** for `docs/book/**/*.md` files and `mkdocs.yml`.

-A full list of its capabilities is listed on [Laminas CI Automation](https://github.com/laminas/laminas-ci-matrix-action).
+A full list of its capabilities is listed on the [Laminas CI Automation README](https://github.com/laminas/laminas-ci-matrix-action).
 Check it out to see what items it can identify based on the configuration files you include in your project.

 Based on your project and the files you update in a given push, you can expect to see a **job matrix** like the one below: